Northernite/Northernite/README.md

 Hi, I’m @Northernite

-I'm an FNF modder, being a jack of all trades (learning code)
+I'm an Gamedev, being a jack of all trades (learning code)
 - I’m currently learning Python and HTML.

-You can reach me on Twitter by @Northernite1
+I own silk rock alongside @Rebmiami, we are working on some projects currently!

 <!---
 Northernite/Northernite is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.